espruino/BangleApps/apps/kitchen/README.md

 into the stepo watch face.
 The problem is that the bangle memory management / defragmentation is quite slow to run.

+v0.10: Revisited having a display buffer for the stepo part of the App.
+Now use direct screen writing as it means less memory allocation and reduces chance of getting a memory error on switching watch faces.

 ### Error Codes